Full documentation: deploy.sympozium.ai/docs

 | MCP Servers | External tool providers via Model Context Protocol with auto-discovery and allow/deny filtering |

-| TUI & Web UI | Terminal and browser dashboards, or skip the UI entirely with Helm and kubectl |
+| TUI & Web UI | Terminal and browser dashboards with live workflow canvas, or skip the UI entirely with Helm and kubectl |

 | Any AI Provider | OpenAI, Anthropic, Azure, Ollama, or any compatible endpoint — no vendor lock-in |